Tour Length

 “There is no bad time to visit Africa on safari, but the time of year is still an important consideration in choosing when to travel.
 The weather is the most obvious variable that can affect your safari experience.
 Visiting Africa during the Dry season (which runs roughly from May or June to September or October in most of East and southern Africa) is the most popular choice.
 At such times, most trails and roads are open and in good condition for driving, and animals are generally easier to find because they tend to stay close to wherever there is water.
 It’s also the busiest time in many safari destinations, many accommodation choices are booked out months in advance, and prices are at their peak.
 Traveling during the Wet season (most often November to April or May, depending on the area) can be risky, although short storms are often more likely than constant rain.
 An afternoon storm for an hour is unlikely to disrupt your safari too much.
 After heavy rains, some unpaved tracks become muddy and impassable.
 Also, with plenty of water around, many animals disperse across a wide area, which can make them more difficult to find.
 But the rainy season does have its advantages: prices are lower, crowds are fewer and it’s often the best time for birding.
 The latter is true because many bird species migrate to Africa in November, and don’t return to Europe and elsewhere until April.”

-4Which animals am I likely to see on a 5-day African safari?
+4Which animals am I likely to see?

 “What you see all depends on where and when you go.
 For many visitors, the Big Five (lion, leopard, elephant, rhino and buffalo) will be high on their list and it’s easy to find out which parks, reserves and wildlife areas have the Big Five in residence.
 Other sought-after species include cheetah, African wild dog, giraffe, zebra and more.
 When it comes to birds, Africa has hundreds of different species and, again, particular species inhabit specific areas, and it pays to do your research before choosing where to go if there are special birds you wish to see.
 In this, habitat is everything with, for example, an entirely different cast of creatures inhabiting forests (which are great for primates and forest bird species) to those you’ll find in deserts.
 The savannahs and light woodlands typical of so many East and southern African safari destinations tend to have the greatest diversity of species.
 Contrary to the dashed hopes of one disappointed safari traveler I once met, there are no wild tigers in Africa…”